AbanteAI/gpt-generals/frontend/README.update.md

 # GPT Generals Frontend Update

 ## What's New
-- Added a basic HTML/TypeScript frontend in the `frontend` folder
+- Migrated from Webpack to Vite for faster development and builds
+- Switched from vanilla TypeScript to React with TypeScript
+- Implemented Material UI (MUI) for modern UI components
-- Implemented grid-based map visualization
+- Maintained the same grid-based map visualization with improved styling
-- Added unit tests with Jest
+- Updated tests to work with React components
-- CI integration for automatic testing
+- Kept API separation with improved functional exports

 ## How to Run the Frontend
 1. Navigate to the frontend directory: